typst/typst/tests/typ/code/array.typ

 {(,1)}

 // Missing expression makes named pair incomplete, making this an empty array.
-// Error: 3-5 expected expression, found named pair {(a:)}
+// Error: 5 expected expression
+{(a:)}

 // Named pair after this is already identified as an array.